michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 Hadoop consist of:
 * distributed storage (Hadoop distributed file system) to store huge amount of data
 * map reduce key-value mechanism, paraler processing framework

+Azure HDInsight is a manged Hadoop service on the cloud.
+Hadoop distributed file system and map reduce remainst the same.
+Integration with other cloud services - Azure Data Factory, CosmosDB etc.